vmware-archive/kubeless/docs/implementing-new-runtime.md

         netcore = []runtimeVersion{netcore2}
 ```

-## 3. The parameters informed by the client
+## 3. Handle the parameters informed by the client

 In the function `GetFunctionData()`, include a selection for the `case` structure to define the extention of the file for functions and a variable that will host the file name informed as a parameter for kubeless bringing the code to be executed.